hiperwalk/hiperwalk/docs/install/index.rst

 Basic Installation
 ------------------

-Hiperwalk can be installed locally for environments where HPC support is not required.
+Hiperwalk can be installed without HPC support.
 This installation relies on certain Python libraries.

 Installation Steps
 ==================